NathMorgan/module-productqa/README.md

 ---

+After the technical test is submitted I will still be working on this to improve the module over time

 * Supporting multiple store views to allow for the same product to have different QA messages depending on locale / region as the same product_id can be used on different stores.
 For now this can be dealt with translations on the output.